-Let yourself play with a new perspective by looking at your experience from another point of view, another point in time, or as another person in a similar situation.
+This is the let go question.
+"Have you ever imagined what it must be like to see the world through someone else's eyes?"
+(Elizabeth Mattis Namgyel) Play with a new perspective-look at your experience from another point of view, another point in time, or as another person in a similar situation.